CloudLabsAI-Azure/Cloud-Security-with-Microsoft-Defender-for-Cloud/Day-1-Hands-on-Lab/Module-4.md

-# Module 4: Managing Security Policies in Microsoft Defender for Clouds
+# Exercise 4: Managing Security Policies in Microsoft Defender for Clouds

 ### Task 1: Accessing Microsoft Defender for Cloud